 3. A little goes a long way

-Sometimes you may feel lost because you don’t know the necessary vocabulary or how to conjugate verbs.
+Sometimes you may feel lost because you don’t know all the necessary vocabulary or how to conjugate every verb.
 But instead, let yourself mix it up!
-When speaking, just use all of the words you do know, and replace the ones you don’t with English.
+When speaking, use all of the words you do know, and just replace the ones you don’t with English.
 This is a great way to practice at home by simply talking to yourself (don’t feel weird).
 As you keep learning, you’ll be able to fill in increasingly more of each sentence with the new language, and use less of your own.
 A little bit of practice and use is better than none—you won’t get fluent without trying!